Haaxor1689/haax-cli/README.md

 npx haax mpq-extract path/to/patch.mpq path/to/working/directory
 ```

 Then add a `haax-config.json` file inside the working directory.
-Here you

 ```jsonc
 {